ZupIT/beagle-docs/content/en/docs/Get Started/Using Beagle/WEB/React.md

 })
 ```

 At this point of the configuration, you can add, for example, a path to Beagle's external server.
-The most indicated is to let the baseUrl propriety without value because we'll use a local file \(`payload.json`\) for this example.
+The most indicated is to let the baseUrl propriety without value because you'll use a local file \(`payload.json`\) for this example.

 {{% alert color="warning" %}}
 It's important to reinforce that, for this example, we're using [**typescript**](https://www.typescriptlang.org/) with the project.
-In case you don't have this tool, we highly recommend you to install it, otherwise, please, ignore all the typing information.
+In case you don't have this tool, we recommend you to install it, otherwise, please, ignore all the typing information.
 {{% /alert %}}

 ### Step 3: Using BeagleRemoteView